- What is Gwyneth Paltrow’s exercise routine?

 Even though I don’t like Gwyneth Paltrow’s exercise routine there’s lots of things I like about her.
 For example her cookbook.
 Here’s one of my favourite recipes.

 Having a strategy for change also helps you turn unhealthy habits into healthy habits.
-Sign up (below) to receive the best strategy I learned.
+Sign up (below) to receive one of the best strategies I learned.

 Sharing what I learned makes those 10 years worth it